Considerations for SEL in the classroom: social and emotional learning.

 We have all made mistakes.
 I have made mistakes.
 I cringe when I think of students I perhaps hurt by trying to do the right thing but actually doing the wrong thing.
 Professionals (no matter the field) make mistakes.
 We have to admit them and do better.

 As teachers learn more and see more research, our considerations for SEL in the secondary classroom will evolve.
 In writing this post, I don’t mean to condemn anyone or ask for sympathy.
 Recently with discussions of SEL, trauma-informed teaching practices, equitable teaching practices, and relationship building, I began thinking.
 Whenever I share my experiences, teachers privately message me and thank me for giving them a new lens for looking at their students.
 My hope is that I did that in this post.
+(If you’d like to chat more, you may leave a comment or email me.)

 Thanks for all of the positive reception to this post.